Helen Mirren: Recognition and image

 On 11 May 2010, Mirren attended the unveiling of her waxwork at Madame Tussauds in London.
 In 2012, she was among the British cultural icons selected by artist Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life that he most admired.
-In 2010, she was named Sexiest Woman Alive by Esquire, and in a 2011 photo shoot for the magazine, she stripped down and covered up with the Union Jack.
+In 2011, she posed in a photo shoot for Esquire covered only with the Union Jack.

-In 2013, Mirren was one of several new models for Marks & Spencer's "Womanism" campaign.
-Subtitled "Britain's leading ladies", the campaign featured Mirren alongside British women from various fields, including pop singer Ellie Goulding, double Olympic gold medal-winning boxer Nicola Adams, and writer Monica Ali.
 In March 2013, The Guardian listed Mirren as one of the 50 Best-Dressed Over 50.
-In March 2024, to commemorate the 65th anniversary of International Women's Day, Mirren was one of a number of female celebrities who had their likeness turned into Barbie dolls.
+In August 2013, Mirren featured in Marks & Spencer's "Britain's leading ladies" campaign alongside other British women from various fields, including pop singer Ellie Goulding, double Olympic gold medal-winning boxer Nicola Adams, and writer Monica Ali.
+In March 2024, to commemorate the 65th anniversary of Barbie and celebrate International Women's Day, Mirren was one of a number of female celebrities who had their likeness turned into Barbie dolls.

 Acting credits and accolades

 Among her major competitive awards, Mirren has won one Academy Award, four BAFTA Awards, three Golden Globe Awards, five Emmy Awards, and one Tony Award.
 She is the recipient of numerous accolades and is the only performer to have achieved both the American and the British Triple Crowns of Acting.
-Her numerous honorary awards include the BAFTA Fellowship from the British Academy of Film and Television Arts and Gala Tribute presented by the Film Society of Lincoln Center as well as a star on the Hollywood Walk of Fame in 2013, the Honorary Golden Bear in 2020, and Screen Actors Guild Life Achievement Award in 2022.
+Her numerous honorary awards include a star on the Hollywood Walk of Fame in 2013, the BAFTA Fellowship from the British Academy of Film and Television Arts in 2014, the Chaplin Award from the Film Society of Lincoln Center in 2018, the Honorary Golden Bear in 2020, and the Screen Actors Guild Life Achievement Award in 2022.

 In the Queen's 2003 Birthday Honours, Mirren was appointed a Dame Commander of the Order of the British Empire (DBE) for services to drama, with investiture taking place at Buckingham Palace in December.
 For playing Jane Tennison in ITV's Prime Suspect, in 2006, the British public ranked her number 29 in ITV's poll of TV's 50 Greatest Stars.
 In January 2009, Mirren was named on The Times list of the top 10 British actresses of all time.
-The list included Julie Andrews, Helena Bonham Carter, Judi Dench and Audrey Hepburn.
-In 2021, Mirren was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.
+The list included Julie Andrews, Helena Bonham Carter, Judi Dench, and Audrey Hepburn.
+In 2021, Mirren was named by the Carnegie Corporation of New York as an honoree of the Great Immigrants Award.
+She was made a Member of the Order of the Companions of Honour (CH) in the 2026 Birthday Honours for services to drama.